 Road alignment is the positioning of the centerline of the highway or road.
-We use alignment to show where that road will be constructed.There are 2 alignments to every alignment of the road.
-There is horizontal alignment and vertical alignment.
+It is also called highway alignment.

-1. The alignment of the road should be as short as possible to give the economy in the cost of construction.
+1. The alignment of the road should be as short as possible to give the economy in the construction cost.

-2. The alignment should be as straight as much as possible which provides higher speed to the traffic and lower cost of construction.
+2. The alignment should be as straight as possible, providing higher traffic speed and lower construction costs.

 4. The alignment should cross the railway lines and other roads and bridges at right angles.

-6. The alignment serves the maximum population by connecting intermediate important towns and a group of villages.
+6. The alignment should serve the maximum population by connecting intermediate essential towns and a group of villages.

-7. The road alignment should not pass through regions of natural beauty and scenery.
+7. The road alignment should not pass through natural beauty and scenery regions.

 9. It must give a smooth curve and easy gradient.